ChrisIsLinux/ChrisIsLinux/README.md

 - 👋 Hi, I’m @ChrisIsLinux
 - 👀 I’m interest in ...
 All things IT and Development
 - 🌱 I’m currently learning ...
-React.js; Python;
+React.js; Python; aand C#
 - 💞️ I’m looking to collaborate on ...
 React.js developement; Security Applications; Basic-Function Applications
 - 📫 How to reach me ...
 For all Inquires, please email : chrisislinux@gmail.com